hougrammer/w251/hw09/README.md

 # Homework 9

-1. Training takes about 280 minutes per 10k steps on V100s.
-Extrapolating out to 300k steps results in about 5.8 days.
+1. Training takes about 2 days per 100k steps on V100s.
+Extrapolating out to 300k steps results in about 6 days.
 ![global_step](images/global_step.png)

-2. At the time of writing this, the model is absolutely not fully trained.
-BLEU score is actually decreasing, but so is training loss are still dropping.
+2. The network is approaching convergence.
+From Dima's Tensorboard, it looks like BLEU can get a little better.
 ![bleu](images/bleu.png)

 3. It does not look like the model is overfitting.
-From Dima's Tensorboard, it looks like the eval loss will continue to drop.
 ![eval_loss](images/eval_loss.png)

 4. GPUs are working at 100%.